brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 9. **Create-ScriptGlobalGUI.ps1**: Provides a template for creating customizable GUIs for PowerShell scripts, enhancing usability across various administration tasks.

-10. **Create-ScriptGlobalHeader.ps1**: Provides a template for creating customizable LOGGINGs functions for PowerShell scripts, enhancing usability across various administration tasks.
+10. **Create-ScriptGlobalHeader.ps1**: Provides a template for creating customizable Header, Import Modules and Logging functions for PowerShell scripts, enhancing usability across various administration tasks.

 11. **CreateOUs-DefaultADStructure.ps1**: Assists in creating a standardized AD infrastructure with predefined OUs, streamlining new domain setups or reorganizations.